-The Gosport Waterfront and Town Centre SPD has identifed 44 sites as indicative opportunities for development over the Plan period to 2029, plus a further 5 related to public realm and green infrastructure provision.
+The Gosport Waterfront and Town Centre SPD has identified 44 sites as indicative opportunities for development over the Plan period to 2029, plus a further 5 related to public realm and green infrastructure provision.

-Land currently being brought forward for development includes:
+Land currently being brought forward for development and being redeveloped includes:

 - The Gosport Bus Station site (PO12 1EP), a 0.9 ha (2.2 acres) prime waterfront residential led mixed-use development opportunity.
 Situated in a prominent position at the far eastern end of Gosport High Street, with stunning views across Portsmouth Harbour, it is envisaged that the development will include residential (circa 95 units), retail, offices, public realm and a new bus station.
 To help achieve this aspiration a 0.6 ha (1.5 acres) mixed use development opportunity including retail, hospitality and residential (STP) was brought to market during September 2021.
 For more details please see Gosport Bus Station.
 To facilitate this the existing bus interchange, plus taxi rank and drop-off/ pick-up facility will be relocated via the £5.9m Gosport Interchange Improvements scheme.

 - Victoria Quay, a 3.7 ha (9.2 acres) site within the Royal Clarence Yard Retained Area with direct deep water access that adjoins the Berkeley Homes residential (700 units) led mixed-use Royal Clarence Yard development and Royal Clarence Marina.
 During summer 2019 5.7 acres of the site was purchased from the MoD by UK Docks.
-It will be redeveloped as a hub for a wide range of modern high-tech marine services and boatyard services to compliment other such facilities around Portsmouth Harbour.
-For more information and updates please see the UK Docks website.
+It is now being redeveloped as a hub for a wide range of modern high-tech marine services and boatyard services to compliment other such facilities around Portsmouth Harbour.
+For more information and updates please see the Victoria Quay website.